kraemr/mp3p/README.md

 # Cppmp3
-A Simple mp3player api for C++ with basic json playlists and configuration.
+A Simple mp3-player written in C++ with basic json playlists and configuration.
-With some cool examples and a fully functional mp3player with Opengl Shader visualization.

 # Building and Setup
 Install make on your system